Rural PREP’s Microresearch Approach

 - Rural health workforce education and training

-A faculty mentor will be assigned by Rural PREP or approved as requested by the student.
+A faculty mentor will be assigned by Rural PREP or approved as requested by the student or trainee.

 Preference will be given to research that is:

 - Community-engaged, including a commitment of in-kind community contributions

 - The Family Medicine Cafe is an informal meeting live at Google hangouts to chat about themes related to rural family medicine.View the 16th Rural Family Medicine Café: Rural Research

 - A microresearch effort led by individuals at Dalhousie University in Halifax, Canada, and Mbarara University of Science and Technology, Mbarara, Uganda: http://www.microresearch.ca

 - Associated article outlining the history and outcomes for the first five years: https://www.sciencedirect.com/science/article/pii/S2210600614000161

 Current students in a medical school or a nurse practitioner or physician assistant program, residents in a rural residency program, or other health professionals training for primary care practice in a rural location.